Feeling Good: The Series

 The video above is not a finished, polished product (as illustrated by the quality… and the numerous copyright issues).
 It’s a proof-of-concept that I’m shopping around to small production companies with the goal of securing the funding and platform to produce and share a full six-episode miniseries (which will be much more compliant with respect to IP laws.
 Apologies to Marvel and Mr. Bublé).

-I shot this with an iPhone 13 Pro and a ring light, and I edited it together in iMovie (where I only this week discovered there’s a “precision editor” mode – after I’d finished the cut).
-Not too bad, if I do say so myself.
+I shot this with an iPhone 13 Pro and a ring light, and I edited it together in iMovie (where only *after I finished the cut* did I discover the “precision editor” mode).
+Still, not too bad, if I do say so myself.

 I’ve also created a pitch deck for it, which I’ll post here at a later date, as it needs another round of polish.
 But I’m happy to say that I’ve already started shopping this show around to a couple small producers I know… and I’ve already started developing the next series.